DRAM Speed Converter

 How the DRAM Speed Method Works

 Modern DDR memory transfers data on both the rising and falling edges of the clock.
-That is why the advertised data rate is roughly twice the base clock.
-The converter uses that relationship, plus bus width and channels, to estimate bandwidth.
-It then uses the timing parameters to compute real latency in nanoseconds.
+That is why the advertised data rate (in MT/s) is twice the base I/O clock.
+The calculator uses that relationship, plus bus width and channels, to estimate bandwidth.
+It then uses CAS latency and the cycle time to compute first-word latency in nanoseconds.

-• It converts the effective data rate (in MT/s) to the underlying memory clock (in MHz).
+• It converts the effective data rate (in MT/s) to the real memory clock (in MHz) by dividing by 2; an MHz I/O-clock entry is doubled to MT/s first.

-• It scales bandwidth by the number of channels for total throughput.
+• It multiplies bytes-per-transfer (bus width ÷ 8) by the data rate to get per-channel bandwidth, then scales by the number of channels for total bandwidth.

-• It converts cycle-based CAS latency (CL) to time-based latency in nanoseconds.
+• It converts cycle-based CAS latency (CL) into time-based first-word latency in nanoseconds using the cycle time tCK.

 The method matches vendors’ definitions and common benchmarking practice.
 It is ideal for quick comparisons, capacity planning, and checking whether a memory kit is configured as expected.

-The converter relies on a few well-known relationships between data rate, clock, width, channels, and timings.
-These equations provide the core outputs: clock speed, bandwidth, and latency.
+The calculator relies on a few well-known relationships between data rate, clock, bus width, channels, ranks, and efficiency.
+These equations provide the core outputs: clock speed, cycle time, latency, and bandwidth.

 These yield good first-order estimates.
-They assume the standard 64‑bit data bus per channel and express bandwidth in decimal units.
+Bandwidth is reported in decimal GB/s (and binary GiB/s using 1024³).
 Real-world throughput will be lower due to memory controller behavior, topology, and workload.

-What You Need to Use the DRAM Speed Converter
+What You Need to Use the DRAM Speed Calculator

 You do not need deep memory expertise.
 The tool asks for a few values and then calculates everything else.
 You can copy these from a product page, your BIOS, or monitoring software.